pacebi/modpack/README.md

 - A reasonably ok computer

 ## Installation
 Installation is simple.
-Simply download `mods.zip` and `dependencies.zip`, move it to your mods folder, and extract.
+Simply download `mod1.zip` and `mod2.zip`, move it to your mods folder, and extract.

 Two zip archives have been used due to GitHub's limit of files being under 100 MB.